 When Hanes and Christianson-Port hung out, they spent their time joking around with one another.
 Hanes talked and dreamed about fishing and traveling but never got the chance because he got really sick, she says.
 Christianson-Port and her boyfriend visited his apartment regularly.

 The official cause of death was an overdose on methamphetamine, Christianson-Port says, because according to the reports, the county found the paraphernalia in his apartment.
-She adds that there was no autopsy and he was cremated before his family was notified of the death, and she thinks maybe the COPD contributed.
+Hanes sister, Jackie Nelson Gutierrez, says that he was cremated and his ashes were sent to his family.
 The state Medical Examiner Division did not provide information on his cause of death as of press time.

 Christianson-Port says Hanes specifically requested to have “Fuck yeah, Scotty” be put in his obituary, because “every time we’d see him we’d say that,” she says.
 She believes Hanes knew that his time was coming, and wanted to get to his mother and see her again.

 “He was a great man,” she says.
 “We miss him.”

 After publication, a family member of Hanes reached out to Eugene Weekly to provide clarification.
 The story has been updated.